WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Super Soldier: As eventually revealed in side material, he is an augmented ex-ORION operative, aka a Spartan-I.

 - Trash Talk: A veritable font of it during battle:

 - Veteran Instructor: In Halo: Contact Harvest, where he's assigned to train Harvest's Colonial Militia.

 Sergeant John Forge (63292-94758-JF)

-One of the protagonists of Halo Wars, John Forge is a born warrior and lifelong soldier with a long list of commendations, with insubordination charges to match and a distant wife and daughter.
+One of the protagonists of Halo Wars, John Forge is a born warrior and lifelong soldier with a long list of commendations, with insubordination charges to match.
 Despite his penchant for troublemaking, Forge was personally selected by Admiral Preston Cole and Captain James Cutter to command the Marine contingent on the UNSC Spirit of Fire.
 The soldiers under his command trust him completely - even if he did fail his last psych exam.